Seagate/cortx-s3server/docs/object-protection-testing.md

 ### Data path

-Enable fault injection for data, i.e. `di_data_corrupted`.
-If the first byte of the file
+If the first byte of the object is one of the following values and relevant fault injection is enabled then the object may be corrupted.

-is:
+- `di_data_corrupted_on_write`:

-- 'k' then the file is not corrupted;
+  - 'k' then the file is not corrupted during `put-object` and `upload-part`;
   - 'z' then it's zeroed during upload after calculating checksum, but before sending data to Motr;
-- 'f' then the first byte of the object is set to t like for 'z' case.
+  - 'f' then the first byte of the object is set to 0 like it's done for 'z' case;
+- `di_data_corrupted_on_read`:
+  - 'K' then the file is not corrupted during `get-object`;
+  - 'Z' then it's zeroed during `get-object` just after reading data from Motr, but before calculating checksum;
+  - 'F' then the first byte is set to 0 during `get-object` like it's done for 'Z' case.

 #### PUT/GET